 What happens if you neuter a Dog too early?

 Interestingly, most studies find that males can safely be neutered any time from 8 weeks of age (though most vets will give them a few more months to grow and mature).

 In general, neutering before the age of one is a good idea and the benefits will outweigh the risks.
 There are, however, some exceptions to this rule which is why it is always important to discuss the neutering of any individual dog with their vet.

-- Anaesthesia and surgery carry a slightly higher risk in very young dogs, especially in small breeds who are less able to regulate their temperature and blood sugars.
+- Anesthesia and surgery carry a slightly higher risk in very young dogs, especially in small breeds who are less able to regulate their temperature and blood sugars.

-Some veterinary behaviourists believe that neutering a very submissive dog early can be a negative thing as they never receive the confidence boost that puberty and testosterone can give them.
+Some veterinary behaviorists believe that neutering a very submissive dog early can be a negative as they never receive the confidence boost that puberty and testosterone can give them.

 You May Also Like

 How Much Does It Cost To Adopt a Dog?

 Dr. Linda Simon